Trump judges and nominees who have fought to make it easier for states to suppress the vote, gerrymander, and dilute minority votes

 J. Campbell Barker (Eastern District of Texas) defended Texas’s voter photo ID law that intentionally discriminated against persons of color and unconstitutionally burdened the right to vote.

-Andrew Brasher (Middle District of Alabama, Nominated to Eleventh Circuit) filed an amicus brief in Shelby County v.
+Andrew Brasher (Middle District of Alabama; Eleventh Circuit) filed an amicus brief in Shelby County v.
 Holder that supported eroding the Voting Rights Act.
 He also defended Alabama’s felon anti-voter law that, according to one study, disenfranchises over 286,000 Alabamians, and supported an Arizona law, rejected by the Supreme Court, requiring voters to show proof of citizenship before voting.
 Brasher has a history of defending unconstitutional racial gerrymanders in Alabama and in Virginia.
 He wrote in his personal capacity criticizing the Supreme Court’s efforts to correct racial gerrymanders.

 Kyle Duncan (Fifth Circuit) unsuccessfully represented North Carolina in an attempt to obtain a Supreme Court reversal of the Fourth Circuit’s ruling invalidating a restrictive voting law that required voters to have photo identification, reduced the days of early voting, and eliminated same-day registration, out-of-precinct voting, and preregistration.
 Duncan also co-authored a brief in Abbott v.
 Veasey petitioning for Supreme Court review and defending Texas’s strict voter identification law.